alchan00/alchan00.github.io/topics/p-adic-geometry/diamonds/index.md

 Let G act on F' then we have action map G x F' -> F' satisting some property. f : F'->F  is a G torsor if the action of G fix commutes with f and locally G x F =F' G-equivariant iso. about the last condition.
 I got a bit confused why there is such map.
-A better way to think about this : first f should be epimorphism.
-G x F= F' if f admits a section s.
-G x F -> G x F' -> F' is iso.
+A better way to think about this : first assume f is an epimorphism. f admits a section s. <-> G x F -> G x F' -> F' is iso.
-and in the case of f epimorphsim (which is necessary) G is a torsor iff G x F' = F' x_F F'. f itself is a cover. there are G possible sections.
+G is a torsor iff G x F' = F' x_F F'. f itself is a cover. there are G possible sections.

 X->Y G-torsor in Diamonds.